Teacher Certification (Graduate Certificate)

 The personal statement and professional resume should be prepared in an MS Word (.doc), Rich Text (.rtf), Portable Document Format (.pdf), or Text (.txt) file format.

 Fingerprint clearance is required for enrollment in the first term of placement.
-A copy of the applicant's IVP fingerprint clearance card (front and back) should be included or a copy of the Arizona DPS fingerprint card application if the IVP card has not yet been acquired at the time of program application.
+A copy of the applicant's identify verified fingerprint clearance card (front and back), also known as an IVP card, should be included or a copy of the Arizona DPS fingerprint card application if the IVP card has not yet been acquired at the time of program application.
 Students should visit the DPS site for information on applying for and receiving an IVP fingerprint clearance card.
 For out-of-state students, confirmation of fingerprint clearance or a background check in the host state is equivalent to IVP fingerprint clearance.

 ASU offers this program in an online format with multiple enrollment sessions throughout the year.
 Applicants may view the program’s ASU Online page for program descriptions and to request more information.

-Graduates of Mary Lou Fulton Teachers College are highly sought-after teachers in public, charter and private education institutions.
+Graduates are highly sought-after teachers in public, charter and private education institutions.
 Students gain skills in teaching, using technology and collaborating in teams, all of which prepare them to succeed in a career educating learners in elementary education (grades K-8) or secondary education (grades 6-12).

 ASU programs that may lead to professional licensure or certification are intended to prepare students for potential licensure or certification in Arizona.
 Completion of an ASU program may not meet educational requirements for licensure or certification in another state.
 For more information, students should visit the ASU professional licensure webpage.